-As a member of Governor Tom Wolf’s senior staff and cabinet, Newsome leads the agency responsible for oversight and administration of the enterprise functions of human resources, information technology, continuity of government and records management for nearly 80,000 employees under the Governor’s jurisdiction.
+As a member of Governor Tom Wolf’s senior staff and cabinet, Newsome leads the agency responsible for oversight and administration of the enterprise functions of human resources, information technology, equal employment opportunity, continuity of government and records management for nearly 80,000 employees under the Governor’s jurisdiction.

 Secretary Newsome co-chairs the Pennsylvania Employees Benefit Trust Fund (PEBTF), which provides health benefits to 300,000 active and retired employees and their dependents.

 Newsome previously served on the Pennsylvania Liquor Control Board, to which he was appointed in December 2015 and confirmed in April 2016.
 He brings nearly four decades of private sector business experience, including accounting, finance and management, to the Secretary of Administration position.

 Newsome was a senior executive in the retail and wholesale distribution industry, serving as Executive Vice President and Chief Financial Officer of the Wolf Organization and playing a key role in transitioning the company from a traditional two-step distributor to a national sourcing company of kitchen and bath cabinets, decking and other building products.
 He was named a 2013 finalist for CFO of the Year by the Central Penn Business Journal.